Loading...

 O Sami Saydjari, Cyber Defense Agency (US)

-Neeraj Suri, Univeristy of Lancaster (UK)
+Neeraj Suri, University of Lancaster (UK)

-Marco Vieira, University of Coimbra (PT)
+Marco Vieira, University of North Carolina Charlotte (US)

-Chris Walter, WW Technology Group (US)
+Chris Walter, WW Technologies (US)